Arjunsinghthakur/SOEN-6011/skills/ui-design.md

 User Interface Design is one of the aspects to bring the organic traffic to the website or app.
 It droves the people and keeps them there.
 UI design is a crucial to get website in recommendation and make loyal customers.

-Even very small adjustmants in UI design can make a lot of impact on website's acceptance by general users.
+Even very small adjustments in UI design can make a lot of impact on website's acceptance by general users.

 User Interface is what with users interacts primariliy when they use our website or app.
 In that case easy to understand and intuative user experience will satisfy user's emotions and expectations.
 Meticulously designed user interface plays major role to achieve this purpose.